Employee turnover rate refers to the percentage of employees who left your business during a given period (often a calendar year).

 A better understanding of your turnover rate will enable you to make improvements to your business.
 In turn, these improvements will concretely benefit your organization, for example in the form of a higher employee retention rate, greater employee motivation, improved team cohesion, etc.

-Turnover and Retention—What’s the Difference?
+Employee Turnover and Retention—What’s the Difference?

 The retention rate is the opposite of the turnover rate.
 It is the percentage of employees who remained employed over a given period.